sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 Jesus does not directly answer the question about His authority.
 Instead, He refers to John the baptist and asks a question in return. *He asks them why they didn't believe John, because John testified of Him.* To appreciate the approach taken here, we need to review an incident that took place outside the Temple on one of His [earlier visits][2] to Jerusalem, as recorded in John 5.

 Beside the pool Bethesda, Jesus finds a lame man and commands him to get up, take his bed mat, and walk.
 The catch: this healing took place on the Sabbath.
-The Jews heard of this and promptly accused Jesus of breaking the Law of the Sabbath - first, by healing the man, and second, by commanding him to carry his mat.
+The Jews heard of this and promptly accused Jesus of breaking the Law of the Sabbath - first, by [healing on the Sabbath][5], and second, by commanding him to [carry his mat on the Sabbath][6].

 When confronted about this, Jesus doesn't enter into a discourse on the law or the sabbath.
 Instead, He simply speaks about His relationship with His father.